Caltech-OCTO/Subzero.jl/documentation.md

 Here you can see that you can choose which values to supply and that you can supply more than one of each type if desired.
 You might want to do this is you want different outputs at different timeframes.

 ### Reproducibility
+The simulations are currently completly reproducible when run single-threaded.
+The simulation takes a `rng` argument, and if it is provided with a seeded random number generator, the two simulations with the same set of starting floes will produce the exact same results.
+Note that the same set of floes can be reproduced by providing a seeded random number generator to the floe creation functions.

+This has not yet been achieved for multi-threaded runs.

 ### Creating the Simulation
 Once you have created all of the above objects, you can combine them to create a `Simulation`.
-A simulation has quite a few fields, all of which are talked about in more detail above.
+A simulation has quite a few fields, all of which are talked about above in more detail.
 Since there are so many fields, they are keyword defined, so you must provide a keyword when creating the struct.
 The only necessary argument is the `model` as everything else has a default value.
 However, a table of optional elements, and their default values, is as follows:

 | Keyword           |    Default Value        | What is it?                                               |
 | ----------------- | ------------------------| --------------------------------------------------------- |